plone/plone.app.jquerytools/README.txt

 a selection of trigger elements.

-prepOverlay should be passed one parameter: a options object, which will often be constructed as a Javascript literal object.
+prepOverlay should be passed one parameter: a options object, which will often be constructed as a JavaScript literal object.

 Examples